Walk the Labyrinth

 St. David’s Labyrinth, built entirely by members of the congregation out of cobblestone pavers, was dedicated on March 4, 2018, and is open to all for quiet prayer, meditation or for children to play.
 All are welcome to visit our labyrinth and surrounding prayer garden, entered through a gate to the right of the church building.

+Predating Christianity, labyrinths are an ancient way to pray.
+Some who were unable to make physical journeys to holy sites instead walked labyrinths as a pilgrimage.
 Unlike a maze, a labyrinth has only one path, starting from an entrance from the outside and moving towards the center.
-A labyrinth, like a spiritual pilgrimage or life itself, is a journey.
-While there is only one path, it is not a straight line.
+Like a spiritual pilgrimage or life itself, it is a journey.
 The path may appear to meander, but it has been carefully crafted.

-If you faithfully follow the path, you will find your way to the center, just like when you faithfully pray, you will, eventually, become connected to God.
-This does not necessarily mean you will “feel” anything, and if you don’t “feel” anything, that does not mean that you did something wrong.
-There isn’t one right or wrong way to pray or walk a labyrinth.
+If you faithfully follow the path, you will find your way to the center, just like when you faithfully pray, you will eventually, become connected to God.